brmagnuson/LandFallowingInEarthEngine/README.md

 Liaw, A and M Wiener.
 "Classification and Regression by randomForest." *R News* 2.3 (2002): 18-22.

 Lund, J. "The banality of California's '1200-year' drought." *California WaterBlog*.
 September 23, 2015.

+Thenkabail, PS, MSDN Gamage, and VU Smakhtin. *The use of remote sensing data for drought assessment and monitoring in Southwest Asia*.
+Vol. 85.
+International Water Management Institute, 2004.

 U.S. Geological Survey.
 "SLC-off Products: Background."
 2015. http://landsat.usgs.gov/products_slcoffbackground.php